Dedicated Disabled Parking Bay

 - Your mobility impairment makes it difficult for you to walk short distances, and

-- You do not have access to off-street parking within a reasonable distance to your home or workplace
+- You do not have access to off-street parking within a reasonable distance of your home or workplace

 To apply you will need to hold a full UK licence registered at your main address, which must be the address you are applying from.